SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 ### 1 December 2024 - New feature - Admin app - Connector usage [ID 41580]

-From now on, the usage page in the [Admin app](https://admin.dataminer.services) will also provide usage data about the used Connectors when available.
+From now on, the usage page in the [Admin app](https://admin.dataminer.services) will also provide usage data about the used connectors when available.
 This usage is shown as an average over the selected month.

 ### 26 November 2024 - New feature - Admin app - Automation usage [ID 41554]